 Carly Rowena – the most fabulous fitness fanatic, and all-around superwoman, Carly uploads workouts to her Instagram and YouTube that you can easily do from home.
 Plus, she has lots of other great tips for general health and wellbeing too.

-Isolation is something affecting people across the globe right now.
-Social distancing and self-isolation are incredibly important and necessary, but have left many experiencing loneliness, low mood and anxiety.
+Social distancing and self-isolation are incredibly important and necessary, but these measures have left many experiencing loneliness and low mood, or anxious about interacting with others again.

-Video call ‘meetups’ – if you can’t go out to do fun stuff, bring the fun stuff to you!
-Try doing exercise classes with friends and family over video calls, or host a virtual dinner party.
+Video call ‘meetups’ – Try doing exercise classes with friends and family over video calls, or host a virtual dinner party.

 Long-distance movie nights – there's a new Google Chrome extension called Netflix Party, which allows you to watch films and TV shows at the same time as others.
 It even has a chat feature so you can share in your horror at so-and-so kissing what’s-her-face.